pranvgarg/pranvgarg/README.md

 ## Hi there 👋

-- 👋 Hi, I’m Pranav.
-Username- @pranvgarg
+- 👋 Hi, I’m Pranav Garg (@pranvgarg)
-- 👀 I’m interested in telling actionable meaningful stories with data
+- 👀 I’m passionate about telling actionable, meaningful stories through data
+- - My passions include Formula 1 🏎️, fitness 🏋️, and basketball 🏀
+- 🎓 Education: MS in Business Analytics, BTech in Information Technology
-- 🌱 I’m currently learning Advanced Machine Learning, Analytics for Unstructured Data, Optimization, and Marketing Analytics
+- 🌱 Currently, I'm deepening my knowledge in Advanced Machine Learning 🤖, Analytics for Unstructured Data 🧠, Optimization 📊, and Marketing Analytics 📈
-- 💞️ I’m looking to collaborate on SQL scripts, Data Science problems that have significant business impact, and Data Visualization
+- 💞️ I’m eager to collaborate on SQL scripts 📝, Data Science projects with significant business impact 💼, and Data Visualization 📊
-- 📫 How to reach me - [LinkedIn](https://www.linkedin.com/in/pranvgarg/)
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/pranvgarg/) 💼